 The Challenge: Endemic Rural Poverty

 Some 15 million rural South Africans remain trapped in poverty, due to the social engineering of apartheid and the priority given to urban industries in the previous government’s economic policies.
 Reversing the damage of apartheid’s economic and educational policies and bridging the gap between rural and urban communities is a daunting challenge.
 Rural communities endure underdeveloped local infrastructure and an inability to communicate effectively through modern means, due to their physical location.
-With limited fixed line telephone access, no access to the Internet and inadequate cell phone signal coverage, making sustainable economic development a huge challenge.
+Limited fixed line telephone access, no access to the internet and inadequate cell phone signal coverage, make sustainable economic development a huge challenge.